 - Set specific, short-term goals you would like to reach to get you closer to that mission.

-- Create a clear plan to reach those short-term goals, including who is responsible for the success of each goal.
+- Create a clear plan to reach those short-term goals, including who is responsible for each goal’s success.

 - Write these actions down and create a schedule to complete each one.

 Here’s an example of what this would look like: Let’s say your organization has an animal shelter.
-In the next year, your specific short-term goal is to increase the capacity at the shelter by 50 animals and invest in the materials to do so.
+In the next year, your specific short-term goal is to increase the shelter’s capacity by 50 animals and invest in the materials to do so.

-In order to do this, your organization will need to increase your fundraising revenue by $10,000 by finding new outreach opportunities and increasing donor retention.
+To do this, your organization will need to increase fundraising revenue by $10,000 by finding new outreach opportunities and developing relationships with existing supporters to increase donor retention.

 You may decide to ask one team member to post to social media every day to engage your online audience.
-Meanwhile, you may assign another person to call new donors to your routine in order to thank them and increase your new donor retention.
+Meanwhile, you may assign another person to call new donors to thank them and increase your new donor retention.

 Issues-Based Strategic Planning Model

-This nonprofit strategic planning model is designed to help your organization get back on track if you seem to have slightly strayed from the path to success.
+This nonprofit strategic planning model helps organizations get back on track if you seem to have slightly strayed from the path to success.

 To implement this strategic planning model, you should conduct the following steps: